Wonton noodles

-Wonton noodles (雲吞麵 (wan4 tan1 min6), also called wanton mee or wanton mein) is a noodle dish of Cantonese origin.
+Wonton noodles (雲吞麵 (wan4 tan1 min6), also called wantan mee or wantan mein) is a noodle dish of Cantonese origin.
 Wonton noodles were given their name, húntún (餛飩 (wan4 tan1)), in the Tang Dynasty (618-907 CE).
-The dish is popular in Southern China, Hong Kong, Indonesia, Malaysia, Singapore and Thailand.
+The dish is popular in Southern China, Hong Kong, Indonesia, Malaysia, Singapore, Vietnam and Thailand.
 The dish usually consists of egg noodles served in a hot broth, garnished with leafy vegetables and wonton dumplings.
 The types of leafy vegetables used are usually gai-lan, also known as Chinese broccoli or Chinese kale.
 Another type of dumpling known as shui jiao (水餃) is sometimes served in place of wonton.
 Shrimp wonton are mostly known as Hong Kong dumplings.
 The wontons contain prawns, chicken or pork, and spring onions, with some chefs adding mushroom and black fungus.
-In Indonesia especially in North Sumatra, West Kalimantan and South Sulawesi, wonton noodles are called mie pangsit.
+In Indonesia, especially in North Sumatra, West Kalimantan and South Sulawesi, wonton noodles are called mie pangsit.

+Regional variations

 Guangzhou and Hong Kong

 In Guangzhou and Hong Kong, wonton noodles are usually served in steaming hot soup with shrimp wontons and garnished with leafy vegetables.
-There are plenty of variations of this popular Cantonese dish, with different toppings and garnishes.
-For example, the soup and wontons being in separate bowls, the noodles being served relatively dry, served with toppings and garnishes, dressed with sauce, or dipping the noodles in the soup to eat it.
+There are plenty of variations of this popular Cantonese dish, with different toppings and garnishes—for example, the soup and wontons being in separate bowls, the noodles being served relatively dry, served with toppings and garnishes, dressed with sauce, or dipped in the soup to eat it.

 Guangzhou and Hong Kong-style wonton noodles have a few predominant characteristics: The wontons are predominantly prawn—with small amounts of minced pork, or no pork at all—traditional consisting of 70% shrimp and 30% pork.
 It is served with smooth thin noodles cooked al dente, in a hot, light brown soup (prepared from dried flounder).
 Garlic chives are often added as a garnish.

 In order to ensure that the noodles are perfectly al dente, the noodles are blanched for only 10 seconds, after which they are rinsed under cold water and placed in the serving bowl atop the wontons.
 Hot bouillon soup is then scooped into the bowl, on top of the wonton noodles.
 This style's soup is said to be characterised by its flavourful, savoury taste, yet not so strong as to overpower the taste of the wonton and the noodles which it accompanies.

-When served, the spoon is customarily placed at the bottom, with the wontons above the spoon and the noodles on top; this is done due to the belief that letting the noodles soak in the soup for too long will leave it over-cooked.
+When served, the spoon is customarily placed at the bottom, with the wontons above the spoon and the noodles on top; this is done due to the belief that letting the noodles soak in the soup for too long will leave them overcooked.

 Although the "wonton noodle" is synonymous with wonton and noodles served in hot soup, the dish may also be served "dry", as in lo mein (撈麵), where the wonton are placed on a large bed of noodles.